 - The applicant must be suffering from a financial hardship that prevents the individual from being able to afford the premium payments.

-If the Foundation approves a grant for Earned Eligibility, Senior Performers benefits or Surviving Dependent benefits, grant funds will automatically be applied to the cost of the premium of the Plan for which you qualified – either Plan I or Plan II.
+If the Foundation approves a grant for Earned Eligibility, Senior Performers benefits or Surviving Dependent benefits, grant funds will automatically be applied to the cost of the premium of the Plan for which you qualified – Active Plan.

-If a grant is approved for COBRA Continuation Coverage, the grant funds will be applied to the cost of the COBRA premium for the medical portion of Plan II.
+If a grant is approved for COBRA Continuation Coverage, the grant funds will be applied to the cost of the COBRA premium for the medical portion.
 The applicant is responsible for paying the dental portion of the COBRA premium.
-If additional COBRA Continuation Coverage is desired, such as choosing to enroll in Plan I, the additional premium amount must be paid by the applicant.
+If additional COBRA Continuation Coverage is desired, such as choosing to enroll in the Active Plan, the additional premium amount must be paid by the applicant.

 Coverage will terminate on the earlier of: